firepear/thrasher-music-catalog/README.md

 It is implemented in two parts:

-- `tmc`, a package which provides read-only query operations over an in-memory copy of the database
+- `tmc`, a package which provides read-only operations to an in-memory copy of the catalog database
-- `tmcu`, a package which handles all update operations to the on-disk source database
+- `tmcu`, a package which handles all update operations to the on-disk catalog database

 This split makes data safety a no-brainer, as applications which only need to read or query the catalogue simply do not import the updater